CORPORATE GOVERNANCE GUIDELINES

 Director Compensation

-The Governance and Nominating Committee periodically reviews and makes recommendations to the Board regarding the form and amount of compensation for non-management directors.
-In determining director compensation, the Governance and Nominating Committee should consider director compensation at similarly situated companies and alignment with shareholders’ long-term interest.
+The Governance and Nominating Committee periodically reviews and makes recommendations to the Board regarding the form and amount of compensation for non-employee directors.
+In determining non-employee director compensation, the Governance and Nominating Committee should consider director compensation at similarly situated companies and alignment with shareholders’ long-term interest.

-Non-management directors receive over 50% of their annual director retainer in Howmet Aerospace restricted share units, which are required to be held until they retire from the Board.
+Non-employee directors receive over 50% of their annual director retainer in Howmet Aerospace restricted share units, which are deferred and held until they retire from the Board, in accordance with the non-employee director compensation program.
 It is the opinion of the Board that this policy reinforces a focus on long-term shareholder value.

 Shareholder Engagement and Communications with Third Parties